ExplainerEmily/ExplainerEmily.github.io/_pages/examples.md

 ---
-title: "So you're wndering what I can do..."
+title: "So you're wondering what I can do..."
 permalink: /MyWork/
 layout: single
 author_profile: true